-A board-certified plastic surgeon with offices in Paradise Valley and Gilbert, AZ, Dr. Josh Olson uses his world-class cosmetic plastic surgery training to meet all the aesthetic needs of the women and men he serves.
-What can he do for you?Meet Dr. Josh Olson
+As a board-certified plastic surgeon in Gilbert, AZ, Dr. Josh Olson uses his world-class cosmetic plastic surgery training to meet all the aesthetic needs of the women and men he serves.
+What can he do for you?

 Because each patient’s physical characteristics are unique, the results of your breast augmentation may look different than that of another patient with the same sized implants.
 The ideal breast implant size for you depends on a number of factors, including:

-- Saline: These implants contain a sterile saltwater solution that is biocompatible and biodegradable.
+Saline: These implants contain a sterile saltwater solution that is biocompatible and biodegradable.
 Saline implants are a suitable option for women with enough existing breast tissue to camouflage the edges of the implants.
 Saline implants generally require smaller incisions because they are filled after being inserted, unlike silicone implants.
 That also allows Dr. Olson to fine-tune the amount of the saline solution in each implant during surgery, letting him address issues such as breast asymmetry.

-- Silicone gel: Patients overall tend to think silicone gel implants look and feel more natural than saline implants.
-There are numerous size and shape options available in silicone implants, which are the most popular implants in the U.S. Silicone implants require a slightly larger incision than needed for saline implants, but Dr. Olson is able make the incisions very inconspicuous.
+Silicone gel: Patients overall tend to think silicone gel implants look and feel more natural than saline implants.
+There are numerous size and shape options available in silicone implants, which are the most popular implants in the U.S. Silicone implants require a slightly larger incision than needed for saline implants, but Dr. Olson is able to make the incisions very inconspicuous.

-- Highly cohesive silicone gel: Gummy bear, or form-stable implants, are a subcategory of silicone implants.
+Highly cohesive silicone gel: Gummy bear, or form-stable implants, are a subcategory of silicone implants.
 They are firm but pliable, and they hold their shape even when cut.
 These implants often require a slightly larger incision to fit the implant but can create a pleasant natural shape to the breast.